Panther-lair - 10 Takeaways from Narduzzi's Monday press conference

 10 Takeaways from Narduzzi's Monday press conference

-Pat Narduzzi spoke to the media on Monday for his weekly press conference.
-Pitt is set to take on Austin Peay on Saturday and the Panthers coach had plenty to say about his week one opponent, his d...
+Pat Narduzzi addressed the media on Monday for his weekly press conference.
+He wrapped up his team's 55-0 opening week win over Austin Peay and looked ahead to Saturday's game with Syracuse.
+He hit...

 PREMIUM CONTENT